 Nicki: Absolutely.
 Um, yeah.
-And uh, we can, I don’t know if we can talk about what I want to do with that in the future, but currently my current reality is that, um, I love numbers and I play with data.
+And uh, we can, I don’t know if we can talk about what I want to do with that in the future, but currently my current reality is that, um, I love numbers and I play with data and simulations.

 Guy: Wow.
 Wow.
-I wish I could actually have a piece of that and then bed did in mind in my brain because it doesn’t work very well like that, sadly.
+I wish I could actually have a piece of that and embed it in my mind, in my brain because it doesn’t work very well like that, sadly.

-Nicki: Oh yeah, not, anyone can do it.
+Nicki: Oh yeah no, anyone can do it.
 It’s just uh, I think everybody has to have a bit of an old story of not liking maths when they were kids.
 And that’s a, yeah, I just seem to mesh with that side of thinking.
 Um, but actually that was part of my journey.
-I kind of had to overcome that, um, that I used or use that left part of my brain is that as a strength for so long that I didn’t always, um, address like the right side.
-And that’s why coming to this work has been such a gift for me.
+I kind of had to overcome that, um, that I used or use that left part of my brain as, as a strength for so long that I didn’t always, um, address like the right side, and that’s why coming to this work has been such a gift for me, personally.

-Nicki: Okay, so the work is kind of tap basically tapping into all aspects of your mind and your brain and your thoughts and you’re just basically slowing yourself down, being able to catch all the negative voices in your head, I would say.
-Um, and, and just pause and be able to be able to notice them all maybe stop.
-Um, and that’s just been an absolute game changer for me.
+Nicki: Okay, so the work is kind of tap, basically tapping into all aspects of your mind and your brain and your thoughts and you’re just basically slowing yourself down, being able to catch all the negative voices in your head, I would say.
+Um, and, and just pause and be able to be able to notice them all…um, and that’s just been an absolute game changer for me.
 It’s funny, the journey’s been, there’s been so much on the journey and new shit and um, just have, I wasn’t worthy and I didn’t deserve happiness and anything like that.
 So, um, so yeah.
 And now I am just so happy and so grateful to be here.
 It’s a wonderful, wonderful world we live in.
-So that’s it already.
+So that’s it really.

-Guy: It is a little bit of that.
-We’re a little bit of that dropped out halfway through them, but I’m okay with the Internet, but that’s okay.
-So I’m gonna ask you, um, what led you to start looking at this work?
-What were your sort of, what was your first sort of interaction, curiosity with it?
+Guy: …a little bit of that dropped out halfway through then, but I’m okay with the Internet, but that’s okay.
+What led you to start looking at this work?
+What were you sort of, what was your first sort of interaction, curiosity with it?

 Nicki: Um, well, so I’ve always been interested in personal development.
-Um, I kind of started reading books on how to best of myself probably since I was a teenage, my mom used to really tease me about I should be perfect by now.
+Um, I kind of started reading books on how to better myself probably since I was a teenager, and my mom used to really tease me about I should be perfect by now.
 So I guess I was always fascinated by human psychology.
-Um, um, but I, I kept reading all these books and it was great to read them as, as you well know.
-Um, but I, I just never seem to be able to apply the principles for very long and then I get rid of frustrated with myself.
+Um, and but I, I kept reading all these books and it was great to read them as, as you well know.
+Um, but I, I just never seem to be able to apply the principles for very long and then I get really frustrated with myself.
 Um, but I was always interested in psychology and human interaction.
 Um, so that’s, that’s how I kind of started.
 The seed was planted quite young.
-Um, and then I, uh, I did engineering university, did that for a couple of years and join the Royal Air Force in the military.
-Um, when I was in my twenties.
+Um, and then I, uh, I did engineering at university, did that for a couple of years and joined the Royal Air Force in the military um, when I was in my twenties.

-Nicki: And then I was always wanting to do, um, you know, well for the world they wanted to serve, if you know what I mean.
-Um, yeah.
+Nicki: And then I was always wanting to do, um, you know, well for the world, I wanted to serve, if you know what I mean.
 But then, uh, yeah, over time, um, uh, I just became more and more dissatisfied that I didn’t really feel any purpose in my life.
-And then usually what happens, I think with everybody in so in the 30s and forties is they start to get this sort of calling that there’s something bigger going on.
+And then usually what happens, I think with everybody in, in their 30s and forties is they start to get this sort of calling that there’s something bigger going on.
 So I actually left the military because I was quite dissatisfied with, with the work and the purpose of, of what we were doing after having a great few years.
 But, um, I then started my own business.
-Um, but that’s when I was then some spending a lot of time on my own.
+Um, but that’s when I was then suddenly spending a lot of time on my own.
 Um, and I was trying to sell, I didn’t really know what I was trying to do.

 Nicki: Basically.
 I was just in a complete chaos loop.
-And I think I spent, I got into the whole Internet marketing racket, um, which was, which was it, which was a journey and it’s just a process that needs to go through.
+And I think I spent, I got into the whole Internet marketing racket, um, which was, which was it, which was a journey and it’s just a process that I needed to go through.
 But essentially I was spending a lot of time at home on my own.
 Um, and I just got stuck in all my, my negative thoughts.
 I mean, I made some money and I managed to do some things, but I, I think I just pretty much spent three, four years, um, just banging my head against the brick wall, trying to make something work, uh, trying to better myself.
 Um, but just continuously failing.
-I, I, I spendd lots of money on personal development courses.
-I did laser the Tony Robbins stuff, which was great, but I is an amazing experience.
+I, I, I spent lots of money on personal development courses.
+I did ….the Tony Robbins stuff, which was great, but I, it’s an amazing experience.
 Just nothing ever seemed to be long lasting.

 Nicki: Um, so I guess I got to this point where I was just so low.
 Um, and I didn’t tell my, uh, my friends and family what was going on because I was sort of the brave strong one and I was playing this game of having, of being okay and happy all the time.
-Um, and then it was actually, um, my sister Carla, that, um, suggested, um, she had been to, Joe Dispenza’s workshop and she gave me access to his toes.
-Um, and I just tried so many different things before I tried a little bit of meditation.
-Um, but then it was really only doing some of his processes that I noticed within two weeks.
-Um, it was like the clouds suddenly lifted and I suddenly realized that I’d been spending my entire time just living in a horrible, horrible, negative of mindly the entire time.
+Um, and then it was actually, um, my sister Carla, that, um, suggested, um, she had been to, Joe Dispenza’s workshop and she gave me access to his tools.
+Um, and I just tried so many different things before, I tried a little bit of meditation.
+Um, but then it was really only doing some of his processes that I noticed within two weeks, um, it was like the clouds suddenly lifted and I suddenly realized that I’d been spending my entire time just living in a horrible, horrible, negative mind the entire time.